Cup-cake-lover/Cup-cake-lover.github.io/_projects/3_project.md

 Now to simulate multiple tree clusters on the same lattice and for each tree to sense each other, every tree node is uniquely labelled.
 And we propose a new model with two new rules added further.

-- A generalized neumann neighbourhood is considered when a new cell is populated, this generalized Neumann neighbourhood is based on the exclusion distance ($r$) which can be controlled.
+- A generalized neumann neighbourhood is considered when a new cell is populated, this generalized Neumann neighbourhood is based on the exclusion distance ($$r$$) which can be controlled.

 - While growing each cluster without forming loops, All new alive cell is adhered to follow these rules.